aponysus/rego/docs/index.md

 - **Protocol/domain semantics matter**: a timeout, a 429, and a 404 should not all be treated the same.
 - **Debuggability is non-negotiable**: when an incident happens, you need to answer “what happened on each attempt, and why?”.

-`rego` centralizes resilience behavior behind a low-cardinality **policy key** and makes every decision observable.
+`recourse` centralizes resilience behavior behind a low-cardinality **policy key** and makes every decision observable.

-Concretely, `rego` gives you:
+Concretely, `recourse` gives you:

 - **Deterministic envelopes**: bounded attempts, bounded backoff, and explicit timeouts.
 - **Domain-aware retry decisions**: pluggable classifiers (instead of “retry on any error”).